BackupNerd/Backup-Scripts/README.md

 	Script to exclude USB attached disks from backup.
 	Identify disks attached via USB bus type and exclude those device volumes using backup filter or the FilesNotToBackup registry key.

+GetDeviceErrors

+	Script to pull recent Device Errors and output to the console or update a Custom Column in the Management Console

 GetDeviceInstallations

 	Script to Enumerate Device Installations.